Commitment to Privacy

 We must share some or all of the information with the member you are complaining about.
 We may give copies of documents received from you and any other person to the member and we may share personal information (such as names, addresses and telephone numbers) with the member.

-Members of the Canadian Association of Farm Advisors (CAFA) Inc. are obligated to maintain the highest standards of professionalism.
+Members of the Canadian Association of Farm Advisors (CAFA) Inc. are encouraged to maintain the highest standards of professionalism.
 Members of CAFA come from a variety of professions, many with their own codes of ethics.
 Membership in CAFA, however, represents a willingness to adhere to the standards of professional conduct outlined below.
 When a member’s specific professional discipline’s code of ethics calls for a standard of conduct different from the following, whichever code or guideline is the more stringent or more extensive or demands the higher standard and sensitivity will apply.

--At the outset of an engagement, the farm advisor will state in writing whose interests he or she is representing during the course of the engagement.
+At the outset of an engagement, the farm advisor will state in writing whose interests he or she is representing during the course of the engagement.
 Should the need arise to revise the definition of “client” during the engagement, this need will be communicated to and negotiated with all appropriate parties and confirmed in writing.

--Members, their organizations and professional associates will keep client information and the identity of the client confidential and will not disclose it without the written consent of the client.
+Members, their organizations and professional associates will keep client information and the identity of the client confidential and will not disclose it without the written consent of the client.

--CAFA members shall act in a client’s best interests.
+CAFA members shall act in a client’s best interests.

 -Members will not represent their education, training, experience, professional credentials and competence, or areas of skill and expertise in a deceptive or misleading manner.